Tororoi/pixel-vee/README.md

 > #### Pencil
 >
-> Draws a pixel where your mouse goes.
+> Draws a pixel where your pointer goes.

 > #### Replace
 >